PředmětyPředměty(verze: 978)

 Course completion requirements

-● Active participation at the lectures
+Active participation in the lectures [10 points]

-● Writing test with a satisfactory grade
+Writing test with a satisfactory grade [65 points]

 Grading: